Clmnt-Cash/Speekit/README.md

 - **TF-IDF algorithm** for precise information extraction

 The entire architecture is **asynchronous**, ensuring smooth, low-latency communication between the AI and TTS pipeline.
-We also designed a **clean, intuitive popup UI** that requires minimal effort from the user — just one question and one click.
+We also designed a **clean, intuitive popup UI** that requires minimal effort from the user, just one question and one click.

 ---